Arne Hjeltnes: Biography

-In 1996 he made his breakthrough on television, as the host of the TV 2 travel show Gutta på tur, together with chef Arne Brimi and skiers Vegard Ulvang and Bjørn Dæhlie.
-For his work in Gutta på tur, Hjeltnes received Gullruten awards in 1998 and 2000.
-In both 1998 and 1999 he was awarded the Se og Hør readers' TV personality of the year award.
+In 1996 he made his breakthrough on television as the host of the TV 2 travel show Gutta på tur, together with chef Arne Brimi and skiers Vegard Ulvang and Bjørn Dæhlie.
+For his work on Gutta på tur, Hjeltnes received Gullruten awards in 1998 and 2000.
+In both 1998 and 1999 he was awarded the Se og Hør readers' TV Personality of the Year Award.